oroinc/documentation/user_guide/zendesk.rst

 synchronization manually from OroCRM:

 - Go to the System → Integrations → Manage Integrations and click the |BSchedule|
-  :ref:`grid action icon <user-guide-ui-components-grid-action-icons>` or
+  :ref:`grid action icon <user-guide-ui-components-grid-action-icons>`

-- Go to the :ref:`View page <user-guide-ui-components-view-pages>` of the :guilabel:`Schedule Sync` button.
+- Alternatively, go to the :ref:`View page <user-guide-ui-components-view-pages>` of the :guilabel:`Schedule Sync` button.
   *A sync* :ref:`job <book-job-execution>` *has been added to the queue.
 Check progress.* note will appear.

-- The data is being synchronized.
-You can click *Check progress* link to see the synchronization status.
+- The data is now being synchronized.
+You can click the *Check progress* link to see the synchronization status.

 Synchronization Process
 ^^^^^^^^^^^^^^^^^^^^^^^